All Products

 Search statement

 A search statement specifies one or more search conditions.
-A condition can be a keyword, a numeric value, a numeric value range, a space character, or an asterisk (*).
+A search statement can be a keyword, a numeric value, a numeric value range, a space, or an asterisk (*).

-If you specify a space character or an asterisk (*) as the search statement, no conditions are specified and all logs are returned.
-For more information, see Search syntax.
+If you specify a space or an asterisk (*) as the search statement, no conditions are used for searching and all logs are returned.

 Analytic statement

-An analytic statement is used to aggregate or analyze search results or all data in a Logstore.
+An analytic statement is used to aggregate or analyze data in the search results or all data in a Logstore.
+For more information about the functions and syntax supported by Simple Log Service for analyzing logs, see the following topics:

 * | SELECT status, count(*) AS PV GROUP BY status